PySimpleGUI/PySimpleGUI/readme.md

 In addition to a primary GUI, you can add a Progress Meter to your code with ONE LINE of code.
-Slide this into any of your `for` loops and get a nice meter like this:
+Slide this line into any of your `for` loops and get a nice meter:

     OneLineProgressMeter('My meter title', current_value, max value, 'key')